samlobel/GO_ENGINE/README.md

 Anyway, I think that it's important to not have

 What else?
 I would like to see whether I can reduce the error on just one of them very low.
 Maybe run it a lot of times on the same thing, until it converges or something

+Looks like changing the initialization, as well as running it MANY times on the same thing (to avoid excess computation), sealed the deal.

+Once this is done, I think I want to use one of them right when it starts getting really good.
+I don't want to over-train on rules, after all.

+I'll use a few different ones as seeds, and then I'll put them through my random training.
+The difference being, I'm going to do the same thing as above, considering that playing the games is SO by far the most time-consuming part.
+It might even be good to not just save the game_state, but to save all of the inputs.